bennorth/pyawssfn/implementation-notes.md

 Represents a Python suite of statements, e.g., the body executed if the test in an `if` statement evaluates to true.

+## `CatcherIR`

+Represents one `except` clause within a Python `try`/`except` statement.
+The Python-level exception name gets mapped by the Step Function machinery into the Error Name.

 # Local variables as Step Function state